Hurak Logo

 Common Mistakes to Avoid

 In many cases, businesses are not fully compliant with COSHH due to simple omissions.
-The number one reason for non-compliance is the lack of regular review of COSHH assessments; therefore, many organisations may not have updated controls, resulting in increased exposure to risk.
+The number one reason for non-compliance is the lack of regular review of COSHH assessments; as a result, many organisations may not have updated controls, increasing exposure to risk.
 In addition, many organisations have an over-reliance on PPE (Personal Protective Equipment) rather than eliminating or substituting hazardous substances, and therefore often overlook higher levels of the COSHH hierarchy of control.

-Also, many organisations do not provide adequate employee training or supervision, resulting in employees not knowing how to handle substances safely, how to respond correctly to spills/exposure incidents, or how to be aware of their responsibilities to themselves and others.
-Businesses also often overlook the substances generated by their activities (for example, fumes, vapours, or dust) and focus only on the raw materials they use.
+Also, many organisations do not provide adequate employee training or supervision, resulting in employees not knowing how to handle substances safely, respond correctly to spills and exposure incidents, or be aware of their responsibilities to themselves and others.
+Businesses also often overlook the substances generated by their activities (e.g., fumes, vapours, or dust) and focus solely on the raw materials they use.
 Finally, organisations fail to ensure that appropriate health surveillance is conducted for employees exposed to hazardous substances, leading to undetected illness and potential legal consequences.

 Beyond Compliance: Why COSHH Matters for Every UK Business

-COSHH compliance has been legally mandated; however, compliance also makes good business sense.
-Providing a safe work environment greatly reduces the chance of an accident and consequently lowers absenteeism as employees take fewer days off due to injury.
-Supporting an employee’s need for confidence in their protection from harm creates loyalty and desire to produce greater amounts of quality work for the company.
+COSHH compliance is legally mandated; it also makes good business sense.
+Providing a safe work environment greatly reduces the risk of accidents and, consequently, lowers absenteeism as employees take fewer days off due to injury.
+Supporting an employee's need for confidence in their protection from harm creates loyalty and desire to produce greater amounts of quality work for the company.

-Additionally, effective COSHH management reduces the number of workers’ compensation claims and ultimately lowers business-related insurance premiums, thus saving the employer money over time.
-Building a strong safety culture does not just improve the employees’ perception of safety; it establishes the company as a reputable business, demonstrating to clients, regulatory agencies, and the employees that the company takes health and safety issues seriously.
+Additionally, effective COSHH management reduces the number of workers' compensation claims and ultimately lowers business-related insurance premiums, thus saving the employer money over time.
+Building a strong safety culture does not just improve employees' perceptions of safety; it establishes the company as a reputable business, demonstrating to clients, regulatory agencies, and employees that it takes health and safety issues seriously.

-Providing COSHH-compliant working conditions is not just an option for all businesses in the UK; it should be viewed as the foundation for all responsible health and safety management for every business in the UK.
+Providing COSHH-compliant working conditions is not just an option for businesses in the UK; it should be viewed as the foundation of responsible health and safety management for every business in the UK.

 COSHH Compliance in Practice: Industry Examples

-• You must assess the risks associated with dust from cement, paint and solvents being generated through exposure during construction work.
+• You must assess the risks associated with dust generated by cement, paint, and solvents during construction work.

-• Educators and cleaners should be mindful of all cleaning products and disinfectants by ensuring that they are labelled correctly and stored in an appropriate manner.
+• Educators and cleaners should be mindful of all cleaning products and disinfectants, ensuring they are labelled correctly and stored appropriately.

-• Manufacturers should ensure that all welding fume and oil emissions have adequate ventilation and should implement a system of health surveillance to monitor employees’ exposure to them.
+• Manufacturers should ensure that all welding fume and oil emissions are adequately ventilated and implement a health surveillance system to monitor employees' exposure.

-You should consider the way in which each sector operates and how best to approach COSHH in your industry.
+You should consider how each sector operates and how best to approach COSHH in your industry.
 The COSHH framework will always follow the eight steps.

 Final Thoughts